 - Using prescription and/or nonprescription medication(s), especially acetaminophen (Tylenol), caffeine, diuretics ('water pills'), imipramine (Tofranil), insulin, medications for high blood pressure, oxazepam (Serax), pentazocine (Talwin, Talwin NX, Talacen), propoxyphene (Darvon, E-Lor), propranolol (Inderal), theophylline (Theo-Dur, Slo-bid), and vitamins.

 IMPORTANT NOTE: It is optimal to begin using the NRT products on the day you stop using tobacco.
-However, it is not essential to stop using tobacco products when you begin NRT products, if you are not able to stop using tobacco at that time.
-If you are using an OTC NRT while trying to quit smoking but slip up and have a cigarette, you should not stop using the NRT.
+However, it is not required to stop using tobacco products when you begin NRT products, if you are not able to stop using tobacco at that time.
+If you are using an OTC NRT while trying to quit smoking and have a cigarette, you should not stop using the NRT.
 You should keep using the OTC NRT and keep trying to quit.
 Call your doctor if you get too much nicotine (an overdose).
 Signs of an overdose may include dizziness, upset stomach, bad headaches, vomiting, cold sweats, confusion, blurred vision, hearing problems, weakness or fainting.
 If you experience any of these problems, take off the patch and call your doctor.

 If you experience any of the following symptoms, call your doctor immediately: